PeterEkwere/alx-system_engineering-devops/README.md

-This repository contains basic shell project
+This is a repository that contains basic shell project